 It is only as I search for answers, write, that all this comes flooding back.
 The reason why I do not pray unceasingly any more for things I want is SIMPLE: I really am not sure that I know what is good for me, for others, for our eternal destination.

-An angel passing by accompanied me to the station.
+An angel passing by accompanied me to the Police Station.
 The potential charge – Homicide!
 Nobody thought a frail eighty year old woman would survive THAT!
 I continued to pray for mercy – for her, but mostly for me.
 And mercy was shown.
 Amazingly, there was not even a scratch on her body.
 Undeniably a miracle just for me.
 I pleaded with all of me … and He answered.

 And still I hesitate to plead?

 I love writing as it helps to clarify my mind.
 Just writing that down I realised … the question should be re-worded to “And still I hesitate to pray for miracles.”
 Or modify it further to “And still I hesitate to pray for ‘supernatural intervention’ in day-to-day affairs.”